Municipal Council of Quatre Bornes

 In 2015, three former councilors were convicted of conflict of interest.

-Municipal Elections
+Municipal elections

-According to the Local Government Act 2011 PART III Section 11, election of councillors to Municipal Town Council shall be held in 2012 and thereafter every 6 years on such date as the President shall appoint.
+According to the Local Government Act 2011 PART III Section 11, election of councillors to Municipal Town Council shall be held in 2012 and thereafter every 6 years on such date as the President appoints.
 The council is composed of 15 councillors including the Mayor and Deputy Mayor who is elected for a period of 2 years, while each of the councillors represent wards throughout the town.
 In the last elections in November 2012 the town was subdivided into 5 wards, the number of registered voters was 57,474.